awsdocs/amazon-aurora-user-guide/doc_source/ssl-certificate-rotation-aurora-mysql.md

 3 rows in set (0.00 sec)
 ```

-If you are using Aurora MySQL version 1 \(compatible with MySQL 5\.6\), then you can't determine from the server side whether applications are connecting with or without SSL\.
-For those versions, you can determine whether SSL is used by examining the application's connection method\.
-You can find more information on examining the client connection configuration in the following section\.

 ## Determining whether a client requires certificate verification to connect<a name="ssl-certificate-rotation-aurora-mysql.determining-client"></a>

 You can check whether JDBC clients and MySQL clients require certificate verification to connect\.